 Application of microeconomic theories to managerial decisions and planning under various market structures.
 Prerequisite: admission to the Master of Professional Accountancy plan prior to enrolling in this course.

-Education: Center for Teaching Learning Courses
+Education: Center for Teaching and Learning Courses

 ECTL 500.
 Professional Development (1-5).
 Development topics and issues for in-service and continuing education of professionals.
-Not applicable to degrees nor institutional requirements for endorsements or teaching degrees nor institutional requirements for endorsements or teaching certificates offered through the university.
+Not applicable to degrees nor institutional requirements for endorsements or teaching certificates offered through the university.
 May be repeated for credit.

-Education: Administration Courses

-EDAD 509.
-Civic Engagement (3).
+- Education: Administration Courses EDAD 509.
+Civic Engagement (Put on reserve 9/16/19) (3).
 Student will use program of study content knowledge to improve a community situation.
 UNIV 509, FCSG 509, EDAD 509, and EDCS 509 are cross-listed courses.
 May be repeated up to 12 credits.
-Grade will either be S or U.

-- EDAD 567.
+Grade will either be S or U. (Put on reserve 9/16/19, will go inactive 8/24/22) - EDAD 567.
 Instructional Mentoring (Put on reserve 9/16/18) (4).
 Essential skills for mentoring/coaching new teachers in teaching excellence.
 (Put on reserve 9/16/18, will go inactive 8/24/21) - EDAD 568.
 Instructional Decision Making (3).
-Knowledge and skills for the development of novice teacher's classroom practice to meet the needs of each student in an increasingly diverse classroom.
+Knowledge and skills for the development of novice teacher's classroom practice to meet the needs of each student in an increasingly diverse classroom. - EDAD 575.
+Administration and Supervision of IDEA (3).
+A focus on administrative process of designing, developing, preparing for implementation and evaluating the procedural and substantive safeguards related to administering and supervising disability programs. - EDAD 577.
+Diversity Leadership (3).
+Prepare school administrators in leadership skills in the area of diversity management across all sectors of education and society.
+By permission.